GaragePixel/_SNIPPETS_MX2/README.md

 Each sub-directory contains example code snippets demonstrating various features and functionalities of the Mx2 programming language.
 Below are some of the key areas covered:

-## Example Code Snippets

-Each sub-directory contains example code snippets demonstrating various features and functionalities of the Mx2 programming language.
-Below are some of the key areas covered:

 - **Basic Syntax and Structure**
   - Examples demonstrating the basic syntax and structure of Mx2 programs.